Wenceslas Square

 On your private tour you will:

-• Begin your private tour at the Prague Metronome - built on the site where a statue of Stalin used to loom over the city, a permanent reminder of the time the city spent under Communist rule;
+• See the Prague Metronome across the river - built on the site where a statue of Stalin used to loom over the city, a permanent reminder of the time the city spent under Communist rule;

 • Walk through the historic Jewish Quarter and hear about the increased persecution of the Jews under Communist rule;